A forward-backward SDE from the 2D nonlinear stochastic heat equation: The discrete martingale

 The second bracketed factor goes to $1$ as $\eps\downarrow0$ (recalling \eqref{deltagammabd}) while the first factor is bounded by a constant times $\log\eps^{-1}$.
-On the other hand, the second term in brackets on the right side of \eqref{deltaVtildeV} is bounded by a constant times $\delta_{\eps}\log\eps^{-1}$.
-Therefore, there is a constant $C<\infty$ so that
+Using this in \eqref{deltaVtildeV}, we see that there is a constant $C<\infty$ so that

 and the right side goes to $0$ as $\eps\downarrow0$ (uniformly in $a$ and in $T\in[0,T_{0}]$) by \eqref{deltagammabd}.
 This and \eqref{JtoVtilde} imply \eqref{Japproximatesvariance}. \end{proof}